LeonSering/leonsering/content/project/magic_eye/index.md

 ---
 title: Magic Eye
-summary: A small Python-script to create a autostereogram.
+summary: A small Python-script to create an autostereogram.

 tags:
   - Minor